amazon-science/few-shot-object-detection-benchmark/datasets/README.md

 ### 9. SIXray

-SIXray dataset can be downloaded from the github page.
-Note that we use this version:
+SIXray dataset can be downloaded from the github page:

     https://github.com/MeioJane/SIXray